PQClean/PQClean/SECURITY.md

 ## Resolved Issues

+### 2024-06-11
+* Kyber used a conditional move that resulted in branch instructions leaking side-channel information for certain compilers.
+  [PR #558](https://github.com/PQClean/PQClean/pull/558) addressed this for the `clean` and `avx2` implementations.

 ### 2024-01-25
 * Kyber used division operations that might leak side-channel information.
   [PR #534](https://github.com/PQClean/PQClean/pull/534) addressed this for the `clean` and `avx2` implementations.